Here are all the winners from the Grammys 2022 – rolling list

 Tyler, the Creator Featuring YoungBoy Never Broke Again, Ty Dolla $ign – ‘WusYaName’

-Kanye West, The Weekend, Lil Baby – ‘Hurricane’
+Kanye West, The Weekend, Lil Baby – ‘Hurricane’ – winner

 Best Rap Song